 - The OEM provides the customer support for their complete product, including the functions performed by the operating system.

 Long-term Servicing Channel (LTSC)

 Specialized systems, such as PCs that control medical equipment, point-of-sale systems, and ATMs, often require a longer servicing option because of their purpose.
 These devices typically perform a single important task and don’t need feature updates as frequently as other devices in the organization.
 It’s more important that these devices be kept as stable and secure as possible than that they be up-to-date with UI changes.
-The LTSC servicing model prevents Windows 10 Enterprise LTSB devices from receiving the usual feature updates and provides only quality updates to ensure that device security stays up-to-date.
-With this in mind, quality updates are still immediately available to Windows 10 Enterprise LTSB clients, but customers can choose to defer them by using one of the servicing tools mentioned in the Servicing tools section.
+The LTSC servicing model prevents Windows 10 IoT Enterprise LTSC devices from receiving the usual feature updates and provides only quality updates to ensure that device security stays up-to-date.
+With this in mind, quality updates are still immediately available to Windows 10 IoT Enterprise LTSC clients, but customers can choose to defer them by using one of the servicing tools mentioned in the Servicing tools section.

 Long-Term Support Silicon Details